-Our department is home to a vast range of programming, including some of the biggest titles on the channel, The Great British Bake Off, Grand Designs and Gogglebox.
-Our incredibly varied output ranges from highly constructed formats to observational documentary, and includes:
+Our department is home to a vast range of programming, including some of the biggest titles in the portfolio such as The Great British Bake Off, Married At First Sight, Gogglebox, and Celebrity Hunted.
+Our incredibly varied output ranges from highly constructed formats to social experiments to observational documentary.

 What unites pretty much everything we make, is character-driven story-telling, and a desire to reach a broad audience.

 If you have a new idea that you think might work for us, we would love to hear from you.
 You can email any of the team below, direct - and we will reply promptly.
 We will happily look at anything from a fully-worked up treatment, to a one-line email.

 Our current main priorities – as of December 2021 - are as follows: